potblitd/XIAO-log/README.md

 </p>

 An acrylic cuboid was designed to tightly encase the entire system with holes for the USB-C connector, the U.FL antenna connector and access to the reset button.
 The complete assembly measures just 23.3 mm x 20 mm x 16.2 mm (without antenna) and the total cost is 46.65 RMB (6.52 USD).

-## Code

-*set_rtc.py* sets the time on PCF8563 form the local time on the PC.

-The *logmain.py* can be used for this board.
-The *read_battery* parameter is used to enable battery voltage reading through D10 on A3.
-I2C comunication is initialized and, according to the adresses on the bus, values of the real-time clock (PCF8563), temperature & humidty sensor (SHT40) and ambient light sensor (BH1750) are retrieved.
-This data is then written into a file and send over WiFi to a cloud if *wifi_update* is enabled and the corresponding parameters are set up.
-Finally, the time until the next measurement is calculated based on the *log_period* and deep sleep is activated.

-Use the *test* variable to avoid the logger going to deep sleep and loosing connection when testing the code.
-Also, to acess files after a run, resetting the board gives the user 10 seconds to connect to an IDE.